-Architecture prerequisite: 11.4309.
+Architecture prerequisite: 11.4308 and 100 credit points.

 Introduction to the purpose, scope and application of planning.
 The urban planning process.
 Objectives and means of planning cities.
 Levels of planning and types of plans: state environmental policies, regional environmental plans, local environmental plans.
 Problems in planning: equitable distribution of resources.
 Environment and environmental impact statements.
 Planning law and administration.
 Future of cities.